JasmineRimani/HIST-from-SysML-to-HDDL/README.md

 - parsing selected MBSE model elements from Papyrus-exported `.uml` files;
 - extracting types, predicates, tasks, methods, actions, and mission information from the model;
 - generating an HDDL domain file;
-- partially generating an HDDL problem file;
+- partially generating an HDDL problem file to be completed for the target planning task to be accomplished;
 - writing a feedback log to help inspect discrepancies or modeling issues.

 At a high level, the repository translates: